gbdrummer/symbiocss/02_css.md

 }
 ```

-Obviously, if any of your component-scoped CSS includes display, visibility or opacity rules, this class will not work as intended.
+Obviously, if any of your component-scoped CSS includes display, visibility or opacity rules, this class will not work as intended because it will be overridden.
 Thankfully, CSS provides us with a simple workaround:

 ```CSS
 .hidden {